// Remove Clearing button

 You'll engage with the design processes involved in the production of the architecture, urban spaces and landscapes that shape our everyday life.

-You’ll also take inspiration from the work of innovative and radical designers.
-This includes architects, urban designers, planners and landscape architects.
+You’ll also take inspiration from the work of innovative and radical designers and thinkers.
 Their approach encourages people to get involved in the design of their environment and address climate change.

 The programme includes modules spanning our research expertise in architecture, urban design, landscape, planning and participation in the built environment.

-There are also optional modules you can choose from in urban planning, sociology, geography and social enterprise.
+There are also optional modules you can choose from in urban planning, sociology and geography.

 Your course and study experience - disclaimers and terms and conditions